wesleytian/wesleytian.com/posts/startup.md

 <a name="reason5"></a>
 ### Reason 5. <strike>Bad management</strike> You are management

 This depends a lot on the company, but in my experience, if you join a company early enough and build up trust with your managers/founder(s), then you will have a large say in how you are managed.
 You are able to provide feedback that they value and take to heart.
+Because they understand that if they don't, you'll leave.

 Additionally, like Chip mentioned, there is a good chance that your own management skills will come into play if the company continues growing.
 If you think your company has bad management and you're a manager, even if it's of 1 or 2 people, then it's on you.
 Listen to your employees, value them, treat them fairly, and have their interests at heart.
-If they're unsatisfied, then it will ultimately affect the company culture and growth.
+If they're unsatisfied, then it will ultimately affect the company's culture and growth.
 These are things that any communicative and empathetic person can learn, even if they are a recent grad or new to management.

-I will agree that they may not have the best advice for how you can grow your career/what skills you're lacking due to a lack of personal experience, though.
+I will agree that they may not have the best advice for how you can grow your career/what skills you're lacking due to a lack of personal experience.

 <a name="reason6"></a>